 The three proposed projects are within an ecoregion known as the Salton Sink (CDFW 2022), which is defined by a low area surrounded by mountains with no outlet for flowing water.
 This area is highly disturbed by agriculture and geothermal development and does not contain high-quality natural habitat.
-Vegetation within the BRGP, ENGP, and MBGP BSAs were classified using vegetation and land cover descriptions following the Landcover Descriptions for the Southwest Regional Gap Analysis Project (NatureServe 2004) and A Manual of California Vegetation, Second Edition (MCV) (Sawyer et al. 2009).
-The Southwest Regional Gap Analysis Project classification system includes nonnatural land cover types, which are not found in the MCV including agriculture, developed, and disturbed land cover.
-Four natural vegetation and land cover types were recorded in the merged BSAs, Barren (this land cover type is devoid of vegetation and does not have a corresponding MCV alliance), Invasive Southwest Riparian Woodland and Shrubland corresponds to Tamarix spp.
-Shrubland Semi-Natural Alliance (Tamarisk thickets) in the MCV, North American Arid West Emergent Marsh corresponds to Typha (angustifolia, domingensis, latifolia) Herbaceous Alliance (cattail marsh) in the MCV, and North American Warm Desert Playa corresponds to the Allenrolfea occidentalis Shrubland Alliance (iodine bush scrub) in the MCV.
-BRGP, ENGP, and MBGP BSAs do not contain any California Department of Fish and Wildlife (CDFW) specialstatus habitats or U.S. Fish and Wildlife Service (USFWS)-designated critical habitat.
+Vegetation within the BRGP, ENGP, and MBGP BSAs was classified using vegetation and land cover descriptions following the Landcover Descriptions for the Southwest Regional Gap Analysis Project (NatureServe 2004) and A Manual of California Vegetation, Second Edition (MCV) (Sawyer et al. 2009).
+The Southwest Regional Gap Analysis Project classification system includes nonnatural land cover types that are not found in the MCV, including agriculture, developed, and disturbed land cover.
+Four natural vegetation and land cover types were recorded in the merged BSAs:

+- Barren; this land cover type is devoid of vegetation and does not have a corresponding MCV alliance - Invasive Southwest Riparian Woodland and Shrubland; this type corresponds to Tamarix spp.
+Shrubland Semi-Natural Alliance (tamarisk thickets) in the MCV - North American Arid West Emergent Marsh; this land cover corresponds to Typha (angustifolia, domingensis, latifolia) Herbaceous Alliance (cattail marsh) in the MCV - North American Warm Desert Playa; this cover type corresponds to the Allenrolfea occidentalis Shrubland Alliance (iodine bush scrub) in the MCV

+BRGP, ENGP, and MBGP BSAs do not contain any California Department of Fish and Wildlife (CDFW) special-status habitats or U.S. Fish and Wildlife Service (USFWS)-designated critical habitat.